LINGXINGE/AudioPlayerTranslate-Expand/README.md

 •Added a custom event ``MusicPlayFinishEventArgs``

-•Added a setting that allows administrators to play custom audio without permissions.
+•Added a setting that allows administrators to play custom audio without permissions

 ---